ZK-Garage/plonk/README.md

 ## About
 Initial implementation created by [Kev](https://github.com/kevaundray), [Carlos](https://github.com/CPerezz) and [Luke](https://github.com/LukePearson1) at Dusk Network.
-Redesigned by the [rust zkp](https://github.com/rust-zkp) team to have a backend which is compatible with the [arkworks](https://github.com/arkworks-rs) suite.
+Redesigned by the [ZK-Garage](https://github.com/ZK-Garage) team to have a backend which is compatible with the [arkworks](https://github.com/arkworks-rs) suite.
 This allows us to leverage the multitude of curves and optimised algebra present in various arkworks repositories.

+Please, if you're interested on collaborating or contributing, you can join our Discord here: <https://discord.gg/XWJdhVf37F>

 ## Features